marijnh/Eloquent-JavaScript/15_game.md

 {{index graphics, encapsulation, graphics}}

-There is one thing that
-we _will_ encapsulate in this chapter, and that is the ((drawing)) subsystem.
-The reason for this is that we will ((display)) the same game in a different way in the link:16_canvas.html#canvasdisplay[next chapter].
+There is one thing that we _will_ encapsulate in this chapter, and that is the ((drawing)) subsystem.
+The reason for this is that we will ((display)) the same game in a different way in the [next chapter](canvas#canvasdisplay).
 By putting the drawing behind an interface, we can simply load the same game program there and plug in a new display ((module)).

 {{id domdisplay}}
 ## Drawing